1. Introduction and Purpose

 The forum is unmoderated, which means that in individual-message mode there is no a priori censorship of messages for content.
 It also means that opinions posted on the forum may occasionally be distasteful to some.
 That being said:

-- Postings to the forum should not be deliberately offensive or inflammatory, nor violate GPC's principles of nondiscrimination and nonharassment as set forth in Article XV of the GPC Bylaws, which states: "The Grizzly Peak Cyclists prohibits discrimination and harassment on the basis of of race, color, religion, ancestry, national origin, citizenship, sex, sexual orientation, marital status, or age (over 18) in its functions and activities."
+- Postings to the forum should not be deliberately offensive or inflammatory, nor violate GPC's Code of Conduct or principles of nondiscrimination and nonharassment as set forth in Article XV of the GPC Bylaws, which states: "The Grizzly Peak Cyclists prohibits discrimination and harassment on the basis of of race, color, religion, ancestry, national origin, citizenship, sex, sexual orientation, marital status, or age (over 18) in its functions and activities."

 - To make posts shorter and easier to read, postings should not include: